mgeisler/textwrap/README.md

 the old functionality.

 Added a regression test for case where width is set to usize::MAX.
 Thanks @Fraser999!
-All public structs now implement `Debug`.
+All public structs now implement `Debug`, thanks
+@hcpl!

 Issues closed: